gastruc/OmniSat/README.md

 ### Results

-We perform experiments withb 100% and 10-20% of labels.
+We perform experiments with 100% and 10-20% of labels.
 See below, the F1 Score results on 100% of the training data with all modalities available:

 |   F1 Score    | UT&T | Scale-MAE | OmniSat (no pretraining) | OmniSat (with pretraining) |
 | ------------- | ---- | --------- | ------------------------ | -------------------------- |